A visit to Corfe Castle, Dorset

 Young boy tries Archery at Corfe Castle, Dorset, UK

-Once you’ve explored the castle, you can retrace your steps down the hill to the base.
+After exploring the historic ruins, retrace your steps down to the castle’s base.

 Things to do in Corfe Castle village